deadlyvipers/dojo_rules/introduction.md

 I'm pretty fucking awesome.
-I can use git.
+I can use git and I like to learn JavaScript.